dewaalaw/dsprojects/README.md

 Projects are coded in either R or Python—R projects are created in RStudio while python projects are created in Jupyter Notebooks.
 The following projects are catologued thus far:

-Project 1 - Factor Analysis of the Basic Human Values scale [Status - Complete].
+Project 1 - Factor Analysis of the Basic Human Values Scale [Status - Complete].

 Project 2 - Data Analysis of Signage Survey [Status - Working Project].